VirtualFlyBrain/VFB_json_schema/README.md

 ## How to add a query:

 Queries are composed of clauses.
 Clauses are encoded by functions in vfb_query_builder.query_roller.QueryLibraryCore.
-A clause is constructed from 3 arguments:
+There main arguments are used to construct a clause (see pydoc for full args):
+ MATCH : A Match statement - it is generally safer to use OPTIONAL MATCH here in case no info is returned.
+ WITH: defines what goes in the WITH statement that follows.
+This might be used to define simple literals (e.g expression_level) or blobs of JSON - most typically minimal node info.
+ vars: list of vars from the with clause to pass along in subsequent with clauses and into the return clause.

-Queries typically start with a 'term'
+Queries typically start with a 'term' clause.

+To add a new query:

+1. Add new clauses to query_roller.QueryLibraryCore

+e.g.

+2. Add any new keys specified in vars to the relevant JSON schema doc.

+3. Add a query to the query_library using the querybuilder function, e.g.

+4. Add a new test to the relevant test library,

+e.g.